phulin/bean-hccs/README.md

 The script follows this rough plan (list skips some steps):
 - Ascend Sauceror/Wallaby.
 No pet needed if you have Pizza Cube, as the script will pizza for fam equipment.
 You can take the statuette if you want to save a turn.
 - Cast inscrutable gaze and use Bastille.
-- Make a medicinal pizza with any spleen item and, e.g., 3 cog and sprocket assemblies.
+- Make a medicinal pizza with any spleen item (barrels) and, e.g., 3 cog and sprocket assemblies.
 This should get you to level 5.
 - Cast Prevent Scurvy and Perfect Freeze; drink a perfect dark and stormy.
 - TEST: Coil Wire (60 turns).
 - Get available XP buffs: Synthesis, Inscrutable Gaze.
 Make meatcar and tune moon to Blender for simple candy at Gno-Mart.